[image of the universe with the pupil of an eye at its centre]

 explore the form and content of the piece – what technology, multi sensory elements, built elements, live performance will it involve and what narrative structure does it take

-and it will do this through co-devising the piece with a group of core collaborators who are visually impaired and who will also function as a steering group to the project providing expertise, personal experience, networks and contacts.
+do this through co-devising the piece with a group of core collaborators who are visually impaired and who will also function as a steering group to the project providing expertise, personal experience, networks and contacts.

 What are the ideas for the piece so far and what does the current stage of the project aim to achieve?